m3o/m3o-go/examples/space/README.md

 ```
 ## Upload

-Upload a large object.
+Upload a large object (> 10MB).
 Returns a time limited presigned URL to be used for uploading the object

 [https://m3o.com/space/api#Upload](https://m3o.com/space/api#Upload)